Adult Learning Wales

-The present body was formed on the merger of Workers' Educational Association WEA Cymru and YMCA Community College on 1 August 2015, and adopted the present name in November 2016.
+Adult Learning Wales (Addysg Oedolion Cymru) is a registered charity and adult education provider serving the whole of Wales.
+It was formed on the merger of Workers' Educational Association WEA Cymru and the YMCA Community College on 1 August 2015, and adopted the present name in November 2016.
 WEA Cymru was itself a product of a recent merger, when on 10 January 2014 WEA South Wales joined with Coleg Harlech WEA (North).